bn2302/rl_torcs/README.md

 ## Start the testing
 Testing is done in the Jupyter notebook test.ipynb .
-To start the jupyter server run the following command from the rl_torcs main directory
+To start the jupyter server run the following command from the main directory

 	jupyter server --allow-root